chauhan-mukul/Automatic_image_captioning/README.md

 </br>
 Features
 </br>
-.Image Caption Generation: The system utilizes state-of-the-art deep learning models to automatically generate descriptive captions for input images.
+1.Image Caption Generation: The system utilizes state-of-the-art deep learning models to automatically generate descriptive captions for input images.
 </br>
-.Pre-trained Models: Benefit from pre-trained models on large image datasets, allowing for efficient and accurate image captioning.
+2.Pre-trained Models: Benefit from pre-trained models on large image datasets, allowing for efficient and accurate image captioning.
 </br>
-.Customization: The system can be fine-tuned on specific datasets or domains to improve captioning performance for specialized applications.
+3.Customization: The system can be fine-tuned on specific datasets or domains to improve captioning performance for specialized applications.
 </br>
-.Scalability: Designed to handle various image formats and sizes, enabling scalability for different use cases.
+4.Scalability: Designed to handle various image formats and sizes, enabling scalability for different use cases.